The CURTIS Family of Scituate, Plymouth, MA and Bucksport, Hancock, ME

 It was decided, partially because of the town's size, to split Scituate into two societies, each with its own house of worship.
 Some residents who lived in one society chose to support the other.
 An Oct 1680 order of the court clarified which residents were to pay taxes to support which society.
 Mrs. Tilden, Richard Curtis, and John Turner, Jr., although living in the area of the old society, were to pay taxes to support the new.
 [Ref]

-In his will, Richard mentions his eldest son John, his wife Lydia, his son Thomas and his daughters Hannah [Anna?]
+In his will of 1692, Richard mentions his eldest son John, his wife Lydia, his son Thomas and his daughters Hannah [Anna?]
 Curtis, Elizabeth Brooks, Mary Badcock and Martha Clark.
-[Ref]
+[Ref, p.
+251]

 Children of Richard Curtis and (presumably) Ann Hallett